boldare/openai-assistant/README.md

 #### AI Assistant library features

-- **WebSockets**: The library provides a WebSocket server for real-time communication between the client and the assistant.
-- **REST API**: The library provides a REST API for communication with the assistant.
 - **Function calling**: The library provides a way to create functions, which allows you to extend the assistant's capabilities with custom logic.
-- **File support**: The library provides a way to add files to the assistant, which allows you to extend the assistant's knowledge base with custom data.
 - **TTS (Text-to-Speech)**: The library provides a way to convert text to speech, which allows you to create voice-based interactions with the assistant.
 - **STT (Speech-to-Text)**: The library provides a way to convert speech to text, which allows you to create voice-based interactions with the assistant.
+- **File support**: The library provides a way to add files to the assistant, which allows you to extend the assistant's knowledge base with custom data.
+- **WebSockets**: The library provides a WebSocket server for real-time communication between the client and the assistant.
+- **REST API**: The library provides a REST API for communication with the assistant.

 #### Additional features in the repository

 - **Embedded chatbot**: The library provides a way to embed the chatbot on various websites through JavaScript scripts.
 - **Chatbot client application**: The repository includes an example client application (SPA) with a chatbot.

-## Getting started
+## 🏆 Getting started

 In this section, you will learn how to integrate the AI Assistant library into your NestJS application.
 The following steps will guide you through the process of setting up the library and creating simple functionalities.